Tunji Olurin

-Adetunji Idowu Ishola Olurin mni (Adétúnjí Ìdòwú Ìṣọ̀lá Olúrìn; 3 December 1944 – 20 August 2021) was a Nigerian one-star general in the national army, who served as the military Governor of Oyo State and Field Commander of ECOMOG Peacekeeping Force in Liberia from 1992 to 1993 during the First Liberian Civil War.
-Olurin retired from service in 1993, and was a member of People's Democratic Party (PDP) in Nigeria.
-He was administrator of Ekiti State from 8 October 2006 until 27 April 2007.
+Adetunji Idowu Ishola Olurin mni (Adétúnjí Ìdòwú Ìṣọ̀lá Olúrìn; 3 December 1944 – 20 August 2021) was a Nigerian general who served as the military Governor of Oyo State from 1985 to 1988 and Field Commander of ECOMOG Peacekeeping Force in Liberia from 1992 to 1993 during the First Liberian Civil War.
+Olurin retired from service in 1993, and was a member of Peoples Democratic Party (PDP).
+He was administrator of Ekiti State from 19 October 2006 until 27 April 2007.

 Birth and education

-Tunji Olurin was born at Ilaro to the Chief M. A. O. Olurin, the Agoro of Ilaro, and Madam Abigail Fola Olurin.
+Tunji Olurin was born at Ilaro to Chief M. A. O. Olurin, the Agoro of Ilaro, and Madam Abigail Fola Olurin.

 He was educated at Egbado College (now Yewa College), and attended the Technical College, Ibadan (now Ibadan Polytechnic) in 1966.
 He became a trainee at the Times Press in Apapa, Lagos.
 In 1967, he entered the Nigerian Defence Academy (NDA), Kaduna, where he obtained his NDA Certificate of Education.
 He attended many professional courses during his army career.
 He was a graduate of the School of Infantry, Quetta, Pakistan, the Command and Staff College, Jaji, Kaduna and the National Institute for Policy and Strategic Studies, Kuru, Jos.